 Will I Ever Be Able to Drink Alcohol Again?

-- The Paleo Mom advises avoiding all alcohol until you are starting to see some success on the autoimmune protocol.
+- Dr. Ballantyne advises to avoid all alcohol until you are starting to see some success on the autoimmune protocol.

 - There is some good news, but I want you to read Dr. Ballantyne’s full article first.
 You’ll find out more there about what, when, and how often you can try a reintroduction.